Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 I used AI as a research, coding, and writing assistant.
 It helped brainstorm strategies, debug code, and compare versions.
 It was useful for explaining option pricing and organizing ideas.
-It also helped turn the strategy work into a clear write-up.
-The final trading decisions still came from testing, logic, and results.

 ---